 In 2014, the station took a turn for the worse and morphed from an alternative news platform to a full-blown propaganda machine, churning out disinformation on the wars in Ukraine and Syria.
 That’s when I decided to take action and resign on the air.
 That viral moment helped to spark awareness about Russian disinformation and foreign meddling in democracies.
 Today, it’s a top national security issue.

-Since then, I have traveled to several countries, speaking about democracy and disinformation in the digital age.
+Since then, I have traveled to several countries, speaking about defending democracy and fighting disinformation in the digital age.
 I have advised government leaders, diplomats, journalists and students around the globe on how to understand and tackle this growing threat.